ChannMyaeAung/MyLearningNotes/Data Structures & Algorithms/DS & Algo with C/Graphs/Readme.md

 An adjacency list represents a graph as an array of lists.
 The array index represents each vertex, and each list contains the adjacent vertices (and possibly weights).

+- These lists may be represented as linked lists or in languages like C may be represented by variable-length arrays.
+- Adjacency lists are more commonly used than adjacency matrices.

 **Pros:**

 - Efficient for sparse graphs, using O(V + E) space.